SQream/sqream_docs/guides/operations/running_sqream_in_a_docker_container.rst

 SQream recommends updating to the current version of the operating system.
 This is not recommended if the nvidia driver has **not been installed.**

-**Comment: What happens if the user does not update to the current version?
-What happens if the user updates to the current version without installing the nvidia driver?**

 You can verify if the nvidia driver has been installed by running the following command if the command result in GPU information doesn't run the update:

 .. code-block:: console

    $ sudo yum update

-**Comment: Clarification required: ...if the command result in GPU information doesn't run the update.**

 Configuring the NTP Package
 ----------------